morton-nd/morton-nd/README.md

 ### Example: 2D encoding (N = 2)
 For a 2 field encoder, where the result must fit in a 32-bit field, the max field size is 16 bits (32 bits / 2 fields).

-Therefore, to create a suitable MortonNDEncoder, you must parameterize it such that chunks * bits per chunk = 16:
+To create a MortonNDEncoder to accommodate 16 bits, parameterize it such that chunks * bits per chunk = 16:

 ```c++
 // 1) 1 chunk, 16 bits.
 LUT size is 2^16 entries * 4 bytes per entry = 262.144 KB